-So, why in the world would I want to be a pastor?
-I get that a lot.
-For me, it’s a deep, personal sense of gratitude.
-God has given me life and in return I am giving my life in service to God and people.
-Too much religion in the world focuses on rituals unrelated to relevant service to help people in everyday life.
-Religions tend toward routines, rubbing sacred stones, bathing in sacred waters, striding up sacred stairs.
-Stop.
+Why am I a pastor?
+For me, it’s a personal sense of gratitude.
+God has given me life and everything else, too.
+In return, I am offering my life in service to God and to people.
+Religion frequently focuses on rituals and traditions, rather than working to help serve people in everyday circumstances.
+Religions can tend toward externals—rubbing sacred stones, bathing in sacred waters, striding up sacred stairs.
+I say, stop.
 Just stop.
 Let me spend my time serving the needs of the hungry, the hurting; teaching the Bible and befriending the spiritually homeless.

-But enough about me.
-Come to Galilee, where Jesus made his home, and said practically: “I have not come to be served, but to serve…”
+Enough about me.
+Come to Galilee, named after the place where Jesus made his home, and where he said: “I have not come to be served, but to serve…”

 Rev. Matthew Sergent

-I am so grateful to be working as the pastor of Older Adult Ministries at Galilee and the Leisure World community.
+I am grateful to be working as a pastor at Galilee and the Leisure World community.
 I remember in my youth “sitting at the feet of my elders,” listening to the great stories of the faith.
-My sense of God’s call to become a pastor began when I was just fifteen years old, but during college I dismissed that idea.
-Not long after graduating from college I became a police officer, eventually becoming a Captain in the Falls Church City Police Department.
-Even though my sense of calling diminished for a time, it never completely went away.
-It has always been rooted deep within the marrow of my bones, and over time it began to reveal itself again.
-I finally realized I could fight it no longer; so when the opportunity came to be the associate pastor of Galilee and the pastor of the Older Adult Ministries program, I happily agreed and answered God’s call to ministry.
+My sense of God’s call began when I was fifteen years old, but during college I dismissed the idea of becoming a pastor.
+I entered law enforcement, eventually becoming a captain in the Falls Church City Police Department.
+My sense of calling diminished for a time, but it never went away.
+Over time it began to reveal itself again.
+When the opportunity came to be the associate pastor of Galilee and the pastor of the Older Adult Ministries program, I happily agreed and answered God’s call to ministry.
 I did not think it would be easy leaving law enforcement after twenty years, but I must say I could not be happier in my decision!
 God is so good in so many ways!